Mpfk/Mpfk/README.md

 - 👋 Hi, I’m @Mpfk
 - 👨🏻‍💻 I'm a Solutions Architect at AWS
+- 🌔 I also moonlight as a Full-Stack Web Dev
 - 👀 I’m interested in Aerospace, UX Design, ML, & Home Automation
-- 🌱 I’m currently learning about Aerospace Cloud architetures and Swift
+- 🌱 I’m currently learning about Aerospace Cloud Architetures and Swift
 - 📫 How to reach me https://www.mattlydon.me

 <!---